pact-foundation/docs.pact.io/website/docs/pact_broker/can_i_deploy.md

 ## Summary

-To make you are safe to deploy an application, add the following line before deploying:
+To make sure you are safe to deploy an application, add the following line before deploying:

 `$ pact-broker can-i-deploy --pacticipant PACTICIPANT --version VERSION --to-environment ENVIRONMENT`